danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 Write a type signature for the action.

 * Haskell definitions usually don't require type signatures.
 * Nevertheless, we write them for *documentation* on almost all top-level definitions.
+* Vs-code suggests the type, and will warn you if a top-level signature is missing.

 # Downloading and saving a web page